TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Introduction

 A more compact alternative would be to use a \ac{DFI} directly for localization.
 A \ac{DFI} represents each tree by attributes such as stem axis and \ac{DBH} without requiring any raw point clouds.
 TreeLoc~\cite{jung2025treeloc} introduced a DFI-based framework that leverages inter-tree spatial relationships for matching.
 While efficient, it remains sensitive to structural aliasing, where locally similar tree layouts repeat across different parts of the forest, leading to incorrect matches and localization failures.

-To overcome these limitations, we propose TreeLoc++, a forest-specific localization system that builds on TreeLoc to address structural ambiguity and false correspondence matches, improving candidate retrieval and enabling reliable 6-DoF pose estimation.
-TreeLoc++ enhances the original coarse-to-fine framework with components that improve robustness and efficiency.
-It augments the \ac{TDH} introduced in TreeLoc, a histogram-based descriptor encoding individual tree attributes, with a novel \ac{PDH} that injects pairwise geometric context into coarse retrieval to improve accuracy.
-In the refinement stage, \ac{DBH}-based filtering eliminates attribute-inconsistent correspondences, and yaw voting using matched triangle relationships rejects pose-inconsistent matches and suppresses outliers caused by hash collisions.
-These components reduce false positives from structural aliasing and preserve pose-consistent inliers, resulting in robust candidate correspondences for subsequent verification.

-Given reliable candidates, TreeLoc++ performs geometric verification and fine-grained pose estimation through two complementary strategies.
-It evaluates alignment quality using an overlap score that incorporates a spatial proximity prior and discourages associations between geometrically similar but spatially distant scenes.
-This design reflects the fact that stem reconstruction quality is viewpoint-dependent, and shared trees between distant scenes are often observed under different conditions, leading to inconsistent geometry and increased mismatches.
-Additionally, TreeLoc++ applies a constrained 6-DoF optimization that jointly estimates roll, pitch, and height by enforcing geometric consistency among matched tree geometry, in contrast to prior methods that estimate these components independently.
+{To overcome these limitations, we propose TreeLoc++, a forest-specific localization system that builds on TreeLoc to address three key limitations of the original pipeline: ambiguous coarse retrieval in repetitive layouts, false correspondences caused by triangle-hash collisions, and unstable full 6-DoF refinement.
+Compared with TreeLoc, TreeLoc++ strengthens the localization pipeline at three stages.
+First, it augments the \ac{TDH} descriptor with a complementary \ac{PDH} that captures pairwise geometric context for more reliable candidate retrieval.
+Second, it refines tentative triangle matches through lightweight \ac{DBH} filtering and yaw-consistent inlier voting, reducing attribute- and pose-inconsistent correspondences.
+Third, it improves geometric verification and pose estimation through an overlap score with a spatial proximity prior and a constrained optimization that jointly estimates roll, pitch, and height.
+In particular, the overlap score discourages associations between geometrically similar but spatially distant scenes, while the joint refinement yields more stable 6-DoF localization than estimating these components independently.}

+{These additions improve both downstream metric localization and retrieval robustness while preserving the lightweight design of \ac{DFI}-based localization.
 As shown in \figref{fig:main}, TreeLoc++ offers a lightweight and scalable alternative to conventional point cloud-based localization systems.
 By using only a compact \ac{DFI} as its prior map, it supports efficient multi-session alignment without retaining or revisiting raw scans.
-Its stem-based representation also enables accurate and seasonally robust localization.
+Its stem-based representation also enables accurate localization under seasonal change.
 This lightweight and stable localization pipeline supports continuous \ac{DFI} updates across sessions, enabling long-term forest monitoring and management.
-Our contributions are summarized as follows: \begin{itemize}
+Our contributions are summarized as follows:}